7xpro/task_7/README.md

 This script demonstrates how to:

- 1. Explore table data
+ 1. Explore table data<br>
- 2. Create and use views in MySQL
+ 2. Create and use views in MySQL<br>
- 3. Apply data abstraction and security principles
+ 3. Apply data abstraction and security principles<br>
- 4. Perform joins within views for simplified queryin
+ 4. Perform joins within views for simplified queryin<br>

 <h2>Table Details</h2>